 Over the 20 years of my marriage, I lost interest in so many things that had once mattered to me: Impressionist art; visiting museums; pottery; design; skiing, and the list goes on.
-By the end of the marriage I wasn’t passionate about very much.
+By the end of the marriage, I wasn’t passionate about very many things.
 Hiding the man that I am literally was took the life out of me.

 Now that I’m out in every part of my life: family, friends, and work, I am discovering, for the first time in my adult life, a desire to be in the world in a very public way and give back to the LGBT community.
 I want to integrate my professional and personal life.
 The first step in that goal was to come out at work this past March.
 And through involvement in the resource group at my work and the possibility of joining the board of an LGBT organization I’m about to become very public.

 For many years I’ve been interested in health care, starting with Medline searches I used to do in the mid-1980s, long before the internet.
 I began to work in health care technology about 23 years ago because I was interested in medicine.
 I became a volunteer EMT for 5 years in New Jersey and have continued to find work in health care IT rewarding and exciting.